ShahraizNaveed/TourManagement/README.md

+# TourManagement
-# TourManagement is an application containing information about all the Tours and destinations.
+It is an application containing information about all the Tours and destinations.
 It is MERN Stack Application.
 You can view it by cloning the repo.